Advice for New Managers

 - Get to Know Your Employees: The first and most important tip is to get to know the people reporting to you.
 A key element of any productive and positive manager-employee relationship is a foundation of trust.
 As a manager you can build this foundation by spending time with your employees and learning about their career goals and how you can support them in achieving those goals.
 Learn their likes and dislikes, strengths and weaknesses, learn the details, the things that are important to them and you will be well on your way to building a solid foundation.

 - You’re the Boss, Not the Buddy: Whenever I talk to mentees and coworkers about the lines between being friends with supervisors or not, I always come down on the side of being “friendly” but not friends.
+You need to be able to have a connection with them that allows you to know when they may need help or support in the workplace.
+You can then implement the suitable changes to help them, like looking into having a mentoring scheme.
+Software that can be found from somewhere like Together Platform can help you to effectively manage this initiative so that your employees are able to improve on their productivity.
+They will respect you as a manager and as someone who is being “friendly” but professional if you do this.
 One mistake new managers often make is trying to be friends with their employees.
 Remember that you are in a position of authority and being friends with employees can create the perception of favoritism and bias.
 Bottom line: Be friendly at work and friends outside of it.

 - Active Listening is Your Friend: One of the most important skills a manager can possess are communication and particularly listening skills.
 Active listening is defined as a technique used in conflict resolution, training, and counseling – all areas you will face as a manager.
 It requires that the listener concentrate, understand, respond, and remember what is being said, then apply it as necessary to the managerial relationship.